HongjianLi/RF-Score/rescoring2/README.md

 In the schemes below, different poses are chosen to calculate the features.

+### Scheme 0

+The chosen pose is the docked pose with the largest RMSD.

 ### Scheme 1

 The chosen pose is the crystal pose.